Aperre/ytflies/README.md

 ### Usage
 To convert a file into an MP4 using yt-flies, run the following command:
 ```
-python yt-flies.py path/to/your/file.xyz
+./YTFlies decode path/to/your/file.mp4 [newFileName]
+or
+./YTFlies encode path/to/your/file.xyz [newFileName]
 ```
 Replace `path/to/your/file.xyz` with the path to the file you want to convert.

 ### Example
 Convert a PDF file named `document.pdf` into an MP4:
 ```
-python yt-flies.py path/to/document.pdf
+./YTFlies encode path/to/document.pdf EncodedDocument
 ```

 ### Notes